99sami/DMS_Blog/posts/tenth-blog-post.md

 **How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?**

-*'Mental health/ Wellness Retreat'*
+*'Mental health/ Wellness Retreat'* is how i would summarise my choice.
+I chose to do the theme of growth, and ive always been intrested in the growth that comes from sollitude and being in nature.
+Ive never been on one of these progams but i would be intrested in the idea of it.

-• Did you iterate through a series of approaches before settling on one?
-What changed across those iterations, and why did you choose the one that you ended up with?
+**Did you iterate through a series of approaches before settling on one?
+What changed across those iterations, and why did you choose the one that you ended up with?**

+I was tossing up between themeing the work around growth/nature or growth/community.
+I guess it relates back to my video work as for me i find growth in these two spaces -- quiet reflective time amongst nature and social, interactive connections with community.
+Both have so much value and growth within them!
+This is how i stay leveled.
+I ended up choosing growth/nature because when it came down to aesthetics ans visuals i felt like i could do more with that idea in terms of icon design and colours etc etc.

-• How did you translate your thumbnail sketches into the final flat designs in Illustrator?
+**How did you translate your thumbnail sketches into the final flat designs in Illustrator?
-Was anything lost in that translation, or gained?
+Was anything lost in that translation, or gained?**

+The designs translated pretty smoothly into illustrator as i kept them shapes simple, however i did have to cut a lot of my options and ideas as i knew recreating them to the same level and style on illustrator would be challenging and out of my skill range.
+So i was a bit limited in design choices but not by too much.
+I would say a bit of a more complex structure and appearance was lost but a cleanliness and cohesivness was gained during the transition.

-• How did you use colour to create a sense of unity and visual interest in the icons?
-Why did you choose the palette that you did?
+**How did you use colour to create a sense of unity and visual interest in the icons?
+Why did you choose the palette that you did?**

+I used colour to connect my visuals to my idea / theme and bring life into the desiigns.
+I chose natrual colours you would find in a beauitful green space/parkland like sage greens and blues.
+I kept the colours muted and also used brushtrokes that were soft and faded to create a feeling of calm.
+I didnt want anything too bold or structured.
+For the swap icons i decided to use different colours to show a change in the swap and almost feel like an achievment, however upon reflection i do wish i just kept it all to the same green and blue colour palette.

-• How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?
+**How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?**

+Well most of my swaps were based off encouraging and motivational relations to help you 'level up' e.g.
+**Create healthy, long lasting habbits.**
+*apple (swap to) shield*
+&
+**Effective detoxification and growth.**
+*raindrop (swap to) plant*

+The apple to shield is meant to encourage if you eat healthy you've become healthy and have a shield/good immunity and the raindrop to plant is like if you do the detox you can grow new sprouts etc etc... you get the idea right.
+So for my audio i tried to keep it either relating directly to the sound of the icon or used something rewarding like *glittery* sounds or *dings/bells*, sort of like the sounds you hear in video games when you level up or unlock something new.

-• How did you translate the prompt that you chose from an abstract idea to a set of concrete visual designs?
+**How did you translate the prompt that you chose from an abstract idea to a set of concrete visual designs?**

 Assignment 3 - Virtual Environment